-We operate a ‘payment by card on file’ preference for all payments.
+We operate a ‘by payment card on file’ preference for all payments.
 All payments and charges are taken from the card on file in UK £ Pound Sterling where possible.
 We accept Visa, Mastercard and American Express.

-We require a valid credit or debit card to be provided at time of booking which must be valid for the duration of your stay.
-This will act as your ‘card on file’ of which your booking payment and any Extras or charges incurred during your stay will be charged.
+We require a valid credit or debit card for all bookings, which must be valid for the duration of your stay.
+This will act as your ‘payment card on file’ of which your booking payment and any Extras or other charges incurred during your stay will be charged.

-Full payment of your booking is taken up to 7, 3 or 1 day(s) prior to your arrival – dependent upon your rate type – except Advance / Saver or non-refundable rates, which are taken in full at the time of booking.
+Full payment of your booking is taken prior to your arrival – dependent upon your rate type – except Advance / Saver or non-refundable rates, which are taken in full at the time of booking.
 If payment for your booking is rejected, we reserve the right to cancel your reservation without notice.